 Since Reiki is a unique form of universal energy, all people can send energy through intricate thought processes using intent and visualization.
 Reiki practitioners can make the most of positive energy and send healing currents to patients by generating and transmitting healing energy.

 So, is group distance healing similar to physical group healing?
 The answer is yes.
 Reiki focuses on universal life force energy, which every living thing is believed to possess.
-Our internal energy means that as humans, we are a lot more than our physical bodies.
+Our internal energy means that, as humans, we are much more than our physical bodies.

-The ability to send and receive energy means that a Reiki practitioner can generate positive healing energy and send it to a group of people in need of spiritual, physical, or even emotional healing.
+The ability to send and receive energy means that a Reiki practitioner can generate positive healing energy and send it to people needing spiritual, physical, or even emotional healing.

 But for remote group healing to occur, the members should be one with the practitioner.
-Therefore, although recipients don’t need to be in deep meditation, it’s best if they are in a state of silence to receive the transmitted energy.
+Therefore, although recipients don’t need to be in deep meditation, it’s best to be in a state of silence to receive the transmitted energy.

 Experienced Reiki healers (usually level II or above) can send energy to people in any world’s geographic location.
 Distance between a recipient and a practitioner doesn’t matter, but the connection does.

-Below are some of the basic steps to organizing a successful and effective Reiki session for group distance healing.
+Below are some basic steps to organizing a successful and effective Reiki session for group distance healing.

-When looking to perform a remote group Reiki session, it’s crucial to set a specific time and date for the event.
-Having all members ready and prepared for a session before it commences is important, especially since interruptions are ill-advised during Reiki sessions.
+When looking to perform a remote group Reiki session, setting a specific time and date for the event is crucial.
+Having all members ready and prepared for a session before it commences is essential, especially since interruptions are ill-advised during Reiki sessions.

 Prior communication is hugely important when conducting group Reiki sessions.
-Ideally, you should notify potential group members, say, a week in advance to ensure they free up their schedules.
-And since the time difference is a huge factor in remote Reiki group healing, you’ll need to consider time-differences since you’re likely to have members in different time zones.
+Ideally, you should notify potential group members a week in advance to ensure they free up their schedules.
+And since the time difference is an essential factor in remote Reiki group healing, you’ll need to consider time differences since you’re likely to have members in different time zones.

-Another essential consideration to make is the intended channel for the group healing session.
+Another essential consideration is the intended channel for the group healing session.
 This depends on your preferences as a Reiki practitioner.
-But to create a feeling of group healing in a virtual setup, you might want to try a Zoom meeting so that you can have a great view of all the participants.
+But to create a feeling of group healing in a virtual setup, you might want to try a Zoom meeting to have a great view of all the participants.

 Therefore, make a habit of inviting members to RSVP.
 Once potential clients have confirmed their interest in participating in the group healing, send them regular reminders through their preferred communication channels.

-Again, there is no one size fits all in communication.
-Some members might be available on social media, while others might prefer email or phone communication.
-The rule of thumb is to use the channel the client used to book a slot in the session.
+Again, there is no size fits all in communication.
+Some members might be available on social media, while others prefer email or phone communication.
+The rule of thumb is to use the client’s channel to book a session slot.

 Don’t get tired of reminding members before the due date.
 Consistent communication helps set the tone and mentally prepare the remote group members that a mind and body-healing spiritual event is about to occur.
 A prepared mind will receive Reiki energy better than someone who rushed to join a group healing session last minute.

 Notifying members in advance also helps create a common theme and understand each individual’s problematic areas during the session.
-The early notification also means you’ll have the basic requirements such as client names and photos well in advance.
+The early notification also means you’ll have the basic requirements, such as client names and photos, in advance.

-Reiki practitioners should always prepare by making decisions on how the sessions will flow.
-That is, will you have a chant or song play during treatment, or are your energy treatments more effective during total silence?
+Reiki practitioners should always prepare by deciding how the sessions will flow.
+Will you have a chant or song play during treatment, or are your energy treatments more effective during total silence?

 Ideally, for group distance Reiki, having Buddhist or Vedic chants playing in the background is preferred.
-You can select any meditation soundtracks or chants if they work best for you.
+You can select any meditation soundtracks or chants that work best for you.

 Before you start your group healing session, it’s important to set healthy boundaries to guide all members.
 Ensure that all circle members are aware of what will happen.
 That is, is the group focusing on healing one individual?
 Or will all members have their turns to receive healing?

-Let every member know his or her role in the group Reiki session, and if you intend to practice with some other Reiki practitioners, do let them know when to come in.
+Let every member know their role in the group Reiki session, and if you intend to practice with some other Reiki practitioners, do let them know when to come in.
 Group sessions tend to work well when all the members are on the same page and know what to expect.

 There is no standard approach to Reiki.
 While Reiki symbols might be constant in all Reiki sessions, practitioners usually have their unique way of administering healing.
-Two common ways of channeling universal energy and healing remote groups are through visualization and proxy.
+Visualization and proxy are two common ways of channeling universal energy and healing remote groups.